Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 post to Bluesky with Claude: the /mcp panel in Claude Code showing the Blotato server connected

-Step 3: Confirm the Connection
+Step 3: Confirm the account is visible

 Ask Claude to “list my Blotato accounts.”
 Claude runs the blotato_list_accounts tool and returns every platform you have connected, including Bluesky, with each account ID.
 Seeing your Bluesky account in that list confirms Claude can publish to it.
 If Bluesky is missing, go back to Step 1 and check that the connection saved.

-Step 4: Write the Prompt That Posts to Bluesky
+Step 4: Write the prompt that publishes

 Tell Claude what to publish in plain language.
 A prompt like “Post this to my Bluesky: Just launched a new feature with Claude Code” is enough.
 Claude calls blotato_create_post with your account ID, the bluesky platform, and your post text.
 Bluesky caps posts at 300 characters, so ask Claude to keep it under the limit if your text runs long.
 You can attach up to 4 images by including public image URLs in your prompt, and if your idea needs more room than one post, ask Claude for a thread: Blotato chains the replies for you through the same call.
 Once the status comes back as published, your post is live on your Bluesky timeline.